-(an exploration stage company)

-Notes to condensed interim financial statements

-Three months ended March 31, 2011
+(an exploration stage company) Notes to condensed interim financial statements Three months and six months period ended June 30, 2011 (Unaudited)

-(Unaudited)

 4. NEW ACCOUNTING STANDARDS ISSUED BUT NOT YET EFFECTIVE

 Certain new standards, interpretations and amendments to existing standards have been issued by the IASB or the International Financial Reporting Interpretations Committee ("IFRIC") that are mandatory for accounting periods beginning after January 1, 2010, or later periods.
 Some updates that are not applicable or are not consequential to the Company may have been excluded from the list below.